RWNowak/RWNowak/README.md

 - 2nd year of Information Technology & Econometry (University of Gdańsk)

-- 🌱 Currently focusing on learning Web Development (Javascript + React)
+- 🌱 Currently focusing on learning Javascript + React

 - Background in translation, marketing and content creation